Perceptua/perceptua/_posts/2019-03-22-julian-casablancas.md

 > *“I'm at your feet, where critters meet*
 > *Who should be asleep and not crossing roads or highways”*

 Anyone who has been behind the wheel on an American highway has seen the carnage.
 Casablancas recalls once more the alienation from nature our technology-driven society has produced.
 At whose feet he is I’m not sure, though Mother Nature springs to mind.
 Certainly, a plea such as this would be well addressed to the mother whose children are ground beneath the wheels of forces they do not understand.
-The very next lines describe these forces in vivid detail.
+In this regard, it is not only four-legged critters who have been displaced, but we two-legged ones as well.

 > *“In the afterlife of super cities, rapidly devouring its outskirts*
 > *Its neon octopus arms redecorating late at night”*